 The separation at drop-off was filled with tears from her at the door and tears from me in the car as I left her.
 I drove to Gidget House hoping I would get the help I needed.

-I birthed off country and my postpartum experience was sadly traumatic which led to a decline in my mental health.
-Since I didn’t get to take my placenta home, Lily’s umbilical cord will be buried in a special place that will spiritually connect her to my Nan.
+I birthed off country and my postpartum experience was sadly traumatic which led to a rapid decline in my mental health.
+Since I didn’t get to take my placenta home, my baby’s umbilical cord will be buried in a special place that will spiritually connect her to my Nan.
 My girl will always know her connection to the country of our ancestors and the country she was birthed on.

 Thankfully my partner was home and we safely got the kookaburra outside again.
 I like to think the strong presence of kookaburras around my family is a sign of powerful healing and safety.